Pan-Finnicism: Pan-Finnicism during the Interwar period and during World War II in Finland, Karelia, Estonia & Hungary

 Following the achievement of the independence of Finland, there was a wave of nationalistic fervor.
 During the Heimosodat, various independent volunteers and men from the White Guard fought across the "Finno-Ugric World" in hopes uniting the countries into one or liberating many of them, examples of this were the Kirjasalo Republic and the Karelian United Government, which were de facto satellite states ruled by Finland.
 Organizations and political parties that supported Pan-Finnicism held a meeting in the New Student House, Helsinki, this meeting was organized by the Karjalan Kansalaisliitto, and was held in October 1919.
 The growth of Pan-Finnicism in Finnish society gave rise to such organizations as the Academic Karelia Society and the Patriotic People's Movement.
 National Tribal Day became a public national holiday in 1931, to celebrate the various Finnic tribes on the third Saturday of October.

-Men of the Ingrian Battalion (Er.P6) giving their oath to Finland, East Kannas, Leininkylä, 27 April 1944.